fabiodellagiustina/dncs-lab/README.md

 #### router-2: Virtual machine configuration

-In [Vagrantfile](/Vagrantfile) with the following lines, I create a trusty64 based virtual machine named _router-2_.
-Then I add 2 interfaces:
+In [Vagrantfile](/Vagrantfile) with the following lines, I create a trusty64 based virtual machine named _router-2_ and add 2 interfaces:

 -   _eth1_ connected to _host-2-c_
 -   _eth2_ connected to _router-1_

-After VM installation, it will run _router-2.sh_ provisioning script.

 ```ruby
 config.vm.define "router-2" do |router2|